katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 ```
 ## Evaluating
-#TODO Explaning how to use eval_args.py to evaluate models.

 Once you have completed training for at least one epoch, a model checkpoint will be saved at `/[dir_name]/data/checkpoints/`.